10 Considerations for Choosing Project Management Tools

 If you are asked to get involved in choosing new software for the team, what should you be looking for?
 Below I share my top 10 considerations for project management tools.
 They aren’t in order of importance, as what’s most important for one project may vary to the next.
 You may even think some of them aren’t important at all!
 Use this list as a starting point when assessing the software on the market that you would like to add to your shortlist.
-We have also reviewed the top 15 project management web applications for 2016.
+If you are looking for a software to manage your projects, we suggest you read our Top 10 Best Project Management Software & Tools.

 1. Ease of Use